pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Naive Matrix Multiplication Performance*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This naive approach effectively illustrates the link between algorithmic simplicity and computational inefficiency.
 With N set to 8192, the computation involves approximately 1,099.51 billion floating-point operations.
-Despite the large workload, our AWS c7a.32xlarge instance achieves a performance of around 25 GFLOPS.
+Despite the large workload, our AWS c7a.32xlarge instance achieves a performance of **~25 GFLOPS**.
 This demonstrates the significant gap between the naive method's potential and the optimizations needed to harness the full computational power of our hardware.
 This setup provides a clear starting point for exploring more advanced optimization techniques in subsequent sections.

 Optimizing Matrix Multiplication
 --------------------------------

+While the naive matrix multiplication implementation provides a clear understanding of the algorithm, it is not efficient for large matrices.
+The naive approach processes matrices row by row and column by column, which can lead to frequent cache misses and inefficient memory access patterns.
+This inefficiency arises because accessing matrix elements in this order does not align well with how data is cached in memory, resulting in slow performance.

-To improve performance, we employ techniques such as tiling, blocking, and vectorization.
-These techniques help make better use of the CPU cache and parallel processing capabilities.
+To address these inefficiencies, we employ optimization techniques such as tiling, blocking, and loop unrolling.
+These techniques improve data locality and make better use of CPU caches, significantly enhancing performance.
+You can learn more about these techniques through the following links: `Tiling and Blocking <https://en.wikipedia.org/wiki/Loop_nest_optimization#Tiling>`_ and `Loop Unrolling <https://en.wikipedia.org/wiki/Loop_unrolling>`_.

-Tiling and Blocking
-^^^^^^^^^^^^^^^^^^^

-Tiling and blocking break down the matrices into smaller submatrices (tiles) and process them to reduce cache misses and improve data locality.
-Here's how we apply these techniques in our optimized matrix multiplication function:
+*Optimized Implementation in C*
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Our optimized matrix multiplication implementation leverages these techniques to minimize cache misses and maximize computational throughput.
+The following C code demonstrates the use of blocking and tiling to improve performance:

 .. code-block:: c

+   #define BLOCK_SIZE 64
+   #define TILE_SIZE 32
+   #define UNROLL_FACTOR 4

    void matmul_scalar(float A[N][N], float B[N][N], float C[N][N]) {
-       #pragma omp parallel for collapse(3)
        for (int i = 0; i < N; i += BLOCK_SIZE) {
            for (int j = 0; j < N; j += BLOCK_SIZE) {
                for (int k = 0; k < N; k += BLOCK_SIZE) {
-                   // Further tile within blocks
                    for (int ii = i; ii < i + BLOCK_SIZE && ii < N; ii += TILE_SIZE) {
                        for (int jj = j; jj < j + BLOCK_SIZE && jj < N; jj += TILE_SIZE) {
                            for (int kk = k; kk < k + BLOCK_SIZE && kk < N; kk += UNROLL_FACTOR) {